MDAnalysis/MDAKits/docs/source/add.rst

    ## be defined.
 We suggest using mamba where possible (e.g.
    ##   mamba -c conda-forge install MYPROJECT
    ## for a conda package installation).
-   ## Here we use the simple PyPi installation:
+   ## Here we use a simple PyPi installation:
    install:
      - pip install MYPROJECT